apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

 | [UPPER]({{ site.baseurl }}/docs/string-manipulation/#upper)                   | VARCHAR           |

 {% include startnote.html %}
-As with indexes througout SQL, indexes into character strings are 1-based.
+As is the case for indexes througout SQL, indexes into character strings are 1-based.
 {% include endnote.html %}

 ## BYTE_SUBSTR